KQCC欢迎您的加入,报名请点击👉

 Universal Principle: Cultural Safety

 We are committed to creating an environment that is culturally safe for Aboriginal and Torres Strait Islander children and their families. and this is demonstrated by our Welcome to Country and expression of appreciation at each event.
-We also enjoy the very ethnic, religious and culturally diverse communities in the areas in we work. and we actively work to ensure they feel welcome, valued, included, and respected, and that their cultural identity is celebrated.
+We also enjoy the very ethnic, religious and culturally diverse communities in the areas in which we work.
+Historically, chess is a game which has been played and embraced throughout the world's diverse cultures for centuries.
+We actively work to ensure that diversity is welcomed, valued and respected, and that the cultural identity of our students is celebrated.
 We will prevent and address any form of racism or discrimination.

 Our Principles